aurelia/binding/doc/article/en-US/binding-value-converters.md

 Value converters can accept multiple parameters and multiple converters can be composed in the same binding expression, providing a lot of flexibility and opportunity for reuse.

-In the following example we have a view model exposing an array of Aurelia repos.
+In the following example, we have a view-model exposing an array of Aurelia repos.
 The view uses a repeat binding to list the repos in a table.
 A `SortValueConverter` is used to sort the array based on two arguments: `propertyName` and `direction`.
 A second converter, `TakeValueConverter` accepting a `count` argument is applied to limit the number of repositories listed:

 <code-listing heading="Multiple Parameters and Converters">
   <source-code lang="HTML">